XinyaoTian/compilation/README.txt

-A Small Compilation Programme written by Python3
+A Small Compilation Programme written with Python3

 Version specification